kazzysax/evm-rescue-tool-SOMNIA-/README.md

 All RPCs failed         — check RPC_BACKUP_1 and RPC_BACKUP_2
 WebSocket 502           — auto switches to polling, normal Gas funding failed      — top up sponsor wallet

+## Tests
+This model has only been tested and confirmed to work on somnia chain as of when uploaded, further testing continue and updates will be made soonest with live results shared
+SOMNIA rescue stands at 3-4secs when wallet has gas, 5 secs when sponsor wallet send gas first